SAP-archive/docs/concepts/monitor/training_analytics.md

 **Content**

-The goal of this file is to represent reality, that is, to show how users are using your bot.
-Real user entries should include dedicated vocabulary, typos, etc. The proportion of presence of each intent in your file should also reflect the way real users use your bot.
+The goal of this file is to represent reality, that is, to show how users use your bot.
+Real user entries should include dedicated vocabulary, typos, etc. The proportion to which each intent is present in your file should also reflect the way real users use your bot.
+Here are some guidelines:

-* Almost all your bot intents should be represented.
-It's okay if a few intents, far from the core of you bot's use case, are missing.
+* Try to represent almost all intents in your bot.
+It's okay if a few intents, far from the core of your bot's use case, are missing.
 However, at least 85% of the intents should be represented in the validation file.
-* Many sentences should be present for each intent.
+* Provide many sentences for each intent.
 Don’t choose some sentences over others.
-* All sentences in your file should match an existing intent in your bot.
+* Check that all sentences in your file match an existing intent in your bot.
 * Avoid duplicate sentences.

-To ensure that your validation file reflects the way that people use your bot, we recommend creating your file as follows:
+To ensure that your validation file reflects the way that people actually use your bot, we recommend creating your file as follows:

 1) On the **Monitor** tab, go to the **Log Feed** section and filter only matched logs from the past 1 to 3 months.
 2) Export these logs by clicking **Merge duplicate logs on a single line**.